ZickZenni/discord-booru/README.md

 ### Turning your post into an Embed

-Now you finally got your post without any NSFW stuff, it's time to post it.
+Now you finally got your post (without any NSFW stuff), it's time to post it.
 This is how:

 ```js
 const embed = await booru.createEmbed(post, %showSource%, { color: %color%, title: %title%, description: %description%, footer: %footer%});